vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 <br>

-Please let me know if you know good alternative docking station which match my requirements!
+Please let me know if you know a good alternative docking station that matches my requirements!

 ----
 ### Camera

-A newer 4K camera with auto zoom and auto follow feature would be a nice upgrade.
+A newer 4K camera with auto-zoom and auto-follow features would be a nice upgrade.
-Then everybody can see me sharp and sparkly in a next video call!
+Then everybody can see me sharp and clearly in the next video call!

 ---
 ### Chair

+There are so many brands that make good chairs.\
+It is very hard to choose a good one.
+For now, I found these two.\
+Any other good suggestions?

 * {{imgBasket}} [Haworth Fern](https://www.haworth.com/eu/en/products/executive-chairs/fern.html)
 * {{imgBasket}} [Noblechairs gaming leather chair](https://www.noblechairs.com/nl-nl/epic-series/gaming-chair-pu-leather?attribute%5Bcolor%5D=Zwart%20/%20Zwart)

+---
+### Mouse

+When I replace my mouse, it will be a Logitech MX Master 3S or 4.

+* {{imgBasket}}Logitech MX Master 3S [(Amazon US)](https://amzn.to/4vxITYn) [(Amazon NL)](https://amzn.to/4oe81RM)
+* {{imgBasket}}Logitech MX Master 4 [(Amazon US)](https://amzn.to/43maxvx) [(Amazon NL)](https://amzn.to/4fwGmJo)

 <br>

 ---
-Do you have any good upgrade suggestions for my home office?
-Please share it as comment on my posts.
+Do you have any other good upgrade suggestions for my home office?
+Please share them as a comment on my posts.

 ---